LUP-LuftbildUmweltPlanung/RetinaNet/README.md

 - `delineation_main.py`: Runs the UNet-based model for UNet_detection.
 - `Note` : to run the script with Mlflow please ask me for **mlflow_config** file
 ---
+## Post-Processing UNet_detection Workflow

+The DeepTree delineation can optionally be improved using a density-aware post-processing step. "postprocess_treeCrown.py" This step combines multiple crown segmentation outputs with different detection sensitivities to produce more consistent tree crowns.

+### 1. Run Crown Delineation Multiple Times

+To enable density-aware merging, the delineation script must be executed three times with different min_dist parameters:

+Run	Parameter	     Purpose
+1	   min_dist = 5	 Detects small trees and dense crowns
+2	   min_dist = 10	 Balanced detection
+3	   min_dist = 15	 Produces larger crowns for sparse forest

+### 2. Run the Post-Processing Script

+The post-processing script combines these three outputs using a density-based strategy.

+Classifies the landscape into three density classes:

+Density	Crown source
+High	      min5
+Medium	   min10
+Low	      min15

+### 3. Height Extraction (Optional)

+If a canopy height model (e.g., nDSM) is available, tree heights can be added using the script "postprocess_treeCrown_with_height.py".
+The script assigns a height to each crown polygon based on the 80th percentile of height values within the polygon, providing a robust estimate of tree height while reducing the influence of noise or outliers.

 ## Installation